not-matthias/apollo/content/posts/configuration.md

 - Default: true
 - Usage: `fancy_code = true`

-This option applies additional styling to make code blocks more visually appealing and easier to read.
+This option adds the language label and a copy button.

 ## Dynamic Notes (`dynamic_note`)